 You can save the current transmitter configuration in two forms: a backup file and a replication file.
+You can save the configuration to the SD card on your transmitter or to a USB drive.

 You can use a saved configuration file to change the nature of the transmitter quickly.
 This might be convenient if the transmitter is used for different applications or different process fluids.